-- The Legion in Fallout: New Vegas clearly see themselves as this.
+- Caesar's Legion/Nova Roma clearly see itself as this.
 It's up to the player to determine whether or not this ambition becomes a reality.

-- The New California Republic, despite being The Federation in government type, has fit this trope for a while, but is in the middle of a severe depression, and if they can't keep Hoover Dam, their rise is over.
+- The New California Republic, despite being The Federation in government type, has fit this trope for a while, but is in the middle of a severe depression.
+If they can't keep Hoover Dam, then its rise is over.

 - Humans in the Mass Effect series, to the worry of the great old powers of the galaxy.
 They prefer a peaceful expansion, primarily via colonizing uncharted worlds and pioneering new technologies, but they don't lack for military might.
 In the two wars they've fought since joining the galactic stage, they've managed military stalemates against older, much better-established powers, and then won diplomatic victories.

-- The Empire of the Rising Sun in Command & Conquer: Red Alert 3 is this, in contrast to the well-established superpowers (the Allies and the Soviets) vying for control of the world.
+- The Empire of the Rising Sun in Command & Conquer: Red Alert 3 is this, in contrast to the well-established superpowers (the Allies and the Soviets) who were already at each other's throats, all of them vying for control of the world.